RyanOatmeal/ryanoatmeal.github.io/README.md

 # Licensing

-- All files and their contents in the `content` directory are licensed under `LICENSES/CC-BY-SA-4-0.txt`.
+- All files and their contents in `content` are licensed under `LICENSES/CC-BY-SA-4-0.txt`.
-- All files and their contents in the `docs/scripts` directory are build artifacts and are **not licensed for use or redistribution**.
+- All files and their contents outside of `content` and outside of `docs/scripts` are licensed under `LICENSES/AGPL-3-0-or-later.txt`.
-- Everything else not mentioned is licensed under `LICENSES/AGPL-3-0-or-later.txt`.
+- All files and their contents in `docs/scripts` are build artifacts and are **not licensed for use or redistribution**.
+Anyone who wants to use the contents of that directory is welcome to clone the project, delete that folder, and then run the installation instructions in order to make their own with properly licensed code.